enicholson125/terraform-cheatsheet/cheatsheet.md

 ```
 ## Ternary<a name="Ternary"></a>
-Very useful for flagging based on environments:
 ```
+# Very useful for varying resources by environment

 variable "env" {
   default = "prod"
 }